Step Down Transformers are built for business. Depending on your sites’ power distribution requirements, you may need a local step-down transformer.

 Our smart distribution transformers and their benefits are explained in the animated video.
 This video explains how they change the landscape for distribution transformers through its amorphous core, manufactured right here in the UK.
 Additionally, the video explains how the online remote monitoring capabilities ensure that it is Industry 4.0 ready.
 Furthermore, the video explains the bespoke options that can be applied to as well as the popular applications and sectors for the smart transformer.

-Powerstar SO-LO’s remote monitoring capability using our energy management software allows 24/7 visibility to help you better understand how your electricity transformers are performing and where efficiencies can be made to obtain the best return on investment.
+Powerstar electrical transformer’s remote monitoring capability using our energy management software allows 24/7 visibility to help you better understand how your electricity transformers are performing and where efficiencies can be made to obtain the best return on investment.

 - 36-month guarantee*